 - Each spouse has their own annual exemption, as indeed do children.
 As the annual exemption cannot be carried forward, it will be lost if not used.

 - Similar to the above, transferring assets to a lower earning spouse may create an opportunity to utilise their basic rate band so that CGT applies at 10% rather than up to 20%.
 (These rates are 18% and 28% for residential property).

 - A Bed & ISA will allow you to utilise the current years ISA Allowance by moving investments from an unwrapped environment to the ISA Tax Wrapper.
 This is achieved by disposing of the unwrapped investment and repurchasing it via an ISA.
 The disposal of the unwrapped investments may be liable to CGT but once inside the ISA, the investments are sheltered from CGT in the future.

 - You could also “straddle” a disposal across tax year end to make use of two annual exemptions.
-Alternatively, where you are planning on selling an asset, you may simply wish to consider delaying the disposal until after the end of the 2020/21 tax year.
-This may be helpful from a cash flow perspective as any tax arising will not then be due until 31 January 2023, unless you are selling a residential property, the tax on which is due within 30 days of completion.
+Alternatively, where you are planning on selling an asset, you may simply wish to consider delaying the disposal until after the end of the 2022/23 tax year.
+This may be helpful from a cash flow perspective as any tax arising will not then be due until 31 January

 Your BrighterThinking next steps

 “Try and use your annual capital gains tax exemption.
 Use it or lose it.
 Consider “Bed and Spouse” or else “Bed and ISA”.